Lujia-Bai/Detecting-Spatiotemporal-Clustering-of-COVID-19-in-the-United-States/README.md

 This dataset includes:

+●	`Multi-scale CyberGIS Analytics for Detecting Spatiotemporal Patterns of COVID-19.ipynb` is a jupyter notebook for this project

+●	`data` is a folder containing all data needed for the notebook
+	○	data/county.txt: US counties information and fip code from Natural Resources Conservation Service

+	○	data/us-counties.txt: County-level COVID-19 data collected from New York Times COVID-19 github repository on August 4th

+	○	data/covid_death.txt: COVID-19 death information after processing us-counties.txt

+	○	data/stkdefinal.txt: result from conducting space-timne kernel density estimation

+●	`wolfram_mathmatica` is a folder for 3D visulization code

+	○	wolfram_mathmatica/Visualization.nb: code for visulization of STKDE result via weolfram mathmatica

+●	`img` is a folder for figures

+	○	img/above.png: 3-D visulization, above view

+	○	img/side.png: 3-D visulization, side view

 ●	`STKDE` is a folder containing all codes and data used for Space time kernel density estimation

 	○	`files` is a folder containing the data and parameter configuration